SilviaAmAm/SilviaAmAm.github.io/_posts/2024-09-07-websockets.md

 ## Django Channels

 Django applications are WSGI compatible, but not ASGI compatible.
 Therefore, the Django Channels project was started. [[8](https://test-channels.readthedocs.io/en/latest/)] Django Channels aims to make Django ASGI compatible so that, among other things, it can handle WebSocket connections.
-It was designed to be compatible with "normal" Django, so that standard WSGI applications keep working.
+It was designed to be compatible with "normal" Django in order to keep WSGI applications working.

 Django works by taking an incoming request and routing it down to the right `View` which handles the request and produces a response.